-Almost all of the water consumed in the Coastal Bend comes from reservoirs that form a regional water supply system.
-This surface water system consists of Lake Corpus Christi, Choke Canyon Reservoir, the Calallen Pool and Lake Texana.
+Almost all of the water consumed in the Coastal Bend comes from rivers and reservoirs that form a regional water supply system.
+This surface water system consists of Lake Corpus Christi, Choke Canyon Reservoir, the Calallen Pool, Lake Texana and water from the Colorado River intake near Bay City.

 Water stored in Choke Canyon and Lake Corpus Christi is released as needed and flows down the Nueces River into the Calallen Pool, a shallow reservoir formed by the Calallen Saltwater Barrier Dam alongside Interstate 37.
 The San Patricio Municipal Water District Edwards Pump Station takes water from the pool and pumps it to District facilities between Gregory and Ingleside.